-Death cap / Summer/ Winter/ Deadly
+Death cap / Summer/Autumn/ Deadly

 Meaning of Botanical Name

-DEADLY, this mushroom contains amotoxin, which in the first 6-12 hours after eating cause severe gastric upsets, those symptoms pass and the consumer is fine until day 3-4 when severe liver and kidney damage has been done which leads to coma and death. (half a cap is enough to kill a human)
+DEADLY, this mushroom contains amotoxin, which in the first 6-12 hours after eating cause severe gastric upsets, those symptoms pass and the consumer is fine until day 3-4 when the severe liver and kidney damage has been done which leads to coma and death. (half a cap is enough to kill a human)

 Could be confused with